This post is to help you change your mindset and help you prevent any damage to your company while exporting goods

 - Rules for Crimea

-All domestic companies and issuers must obey the law as well as all foreign companies (or person) having a link (nexus) with the U.S. Otherwise, you will be exposed to sanctions from the Justice Department.
+All domestic companies and issuers must obey the law as well as all foreign companies (or persons) having a link (nexus) with the U.S. Otherwise, you will be exposed to sanctions from the Justice Department.

 Links between your company and the country promulgating the law